Skyost/Scriny/README.md

 ### Interpreter

-Scriny comes with a built-in interpreter!
+Scriny comes with a built-in interpreter !
 If you have a Scriny script file, you can run it with :

 ```bash
 dart run scriny --file=<path>